KatrinaTom/T2A2/README.md

 Delete a customer (user) from the database // DELETE request ``localhost:8080/auth/delete/1``

+...

-As a user
+*As a user*

-I want to create a new service in the database
+*I want to create a new service in the database*

-So that I can add maintain more services for my customers
+*So that I can add maintain more services for my customers*

 Endpoints that reference **SERVICES:**